10. The Merger of Bavarian Brewing Co., Inc., with INTERNATIONAL BREWERIES INC. (IBI): (1959-1966)

 (See the Bavarian Brewery Closing.)
 IBI then acquired a controlling interest in Aberdeen Management and changed their name to that firm in 1967.

 Closed, But Not Entirely Gone

-Comment: Around 2018, a microbrewery in Covington, KY, Braxton Brewing Co., mimicked Bavarian/s Select Beer using the three flag logo Bavarian Brewing Co. developed, but for a beer they introduced as Bavarian Style Select Lager.
-Note this is a different name than Bavarian/s Select Beer.
-The distribution was limited as it was only available in kegs.
-A year or two later, in late 2019, Braxton increased the availability of this beer by making it available in cans shortly after the opening of Kenton County Government Center, which repurposed Bavarian's former Brew House as office space.
-However, Braxton's Bavarian Style Select Lager Beer is made differently than Bavarian/s Select Beer, and the beers somewhat different tastes, even though Braxton claims the obtained the original formula used by Bavarian Brewing Co.
-In addition, the storied history behind the three-flag logo, which is explained under Bavarian/s New Look, was evidently unknown to Braxton.
+Comment: Around 2018, a microbrewery in Covington, KY, Braxton Brewing Co., mimicked Bavarian/s Select Beer three-flag logo that Bavarian Brewing Co. developed, but for a beer they introduced as Bavarian Style Select Lager.
+Note this is a slightly different name than Bavarian/s Select Beer.
+The initial distribution was limited and only available in kegs.
+A year or two later, in late 2019, Braxton increased the availability of this beer by making it available in cans.
+This occurred shortly after the opening of Kenton County Government Center, which repurposed Bavarian's former Brew House as office space.
+However, Braxton's Bavarian Style Select Lager Beer is made differently than the former Bavarian/s Select Beer, and it is believed the beers feature somewhat different tastes, even though Braxton claims they obtained the original formula used by Bavarian Brewing Co.
+In addition, the storied history behind the three-flag logo, which is explained under 9A.
+Bavarian/s New Look, was evidently unknown to Braxton.